-3.2 Tackling climate change will require a whole systems approach, with changes working together to achieve the overarching goal.
+- a whole systems approach, with changes working together to achieve the overarching goal.
 A sustainable, low-carbon neighbourhood is one where most daily travel can be undertaken by walking, cycling or other active travel modes.
 Low or zero-carbon public transport is reliable, convenient and serves the places people want to go to.
-Regular destinations such as shops, schools and community facilities are near to people's homes, and there is sufficient density of people within their catchment to support them viably.
-Nature is strengthened and woven throughout, to ensure resilience in future climate change scenarios.

-3.3 This section illustrates how climate change can be considered and designed for at a neighbourhood level, and is directly relevant for large-scale applications, and for strategic changes such as transport infrastructure and public open spaces.
+Regular destinations such as shops, schools and community facilities are near to people's homes, and there is sufficient - density of people within their catchment to support them viably.
+Nature is strengthened and woven throughout, to ensure resilience in future climate change scenarios. - 3.3 This section illustrates how climate change can be considered and designed for at a neighbourhood level, and is directly relevant for large-scale applications, and for strategic changes such as transport infrastructure and public open spaces.

-Homeowner Building extensions Self-build/new home Minor works Minor Development 2-9 dwellings Less than 1000m floorspace Major Development More than 10 dwellings More than 1000m2 floorspace The Neighbourhood Creating sustainable places at larger scales The Street Public realm, mixed-use and commercial developments The Building Detailed design measures for efficient and resilient buildings Full/reserved matters applications
+Homeowner Building extensions Self-build 1-2 new dwellings Minor Development 3-10 dwellings or less than 1000m 2 floorspace Major Development More than 10 dwellings or more than 1000m 2 floorspace The Neighbourhood Creating sustainable places at larger scales • The Street Public realm, mixed-use and commercial developments • • The Building Detailed design measures for efficient and resilient buildings • Yes for full/reserved matters applications